AsociacionDrupalES/DrupalCampSpain/README.md

    web/sites/default/settings.local.php.
 1. Open web/sites/default/settings.local.php and adjust it
    to your local environment needs.
-1. Configure your web server so it points to the web directory.
-1. Open the site in a web browser and go to core/install.php.
+1. Go to the web folder in terminal and run 'drush si --config-dir=../config -y'
-1. Select Config Installer as the installation profile.
-1. At the config import step, find and select the configuration file at config/config.tar.gz.
+1. In case of an error run 'drush cim sync' a couple of times until errors disappear and all config is imported.
 1. Once the installation completes, you should see the landing page as the homepage.